rstudio/education.rstudio.com/content/blog/2021-02-15-jhu-cbds/index.md

 ### Pain Point #4 - Delivering on non-negotiable #1

 Remember that theme of using new things?
-Well, what made CBDS possible at all, was RStudio's release of [RStudio Cloud](https://posit.cloud/), which was in alpha when we started CBDS development.
+Well, what made CBDS possible at all was RStudio's release of [RStudio Cloud](https://posit.cloud/), which was in alpha when we started CBDS development.
 Like Leanpub, the RStudio Cloud team was _amazing_.
 They were totally on board when we pitched CBDS to them, in which we said something along the lines of: "Well, we don't really have any idea of how many users we'll have.
 Could be 10.
 Could be 10,000."

 RStudio Cloud was not a pain point in and of itself.
 I think RStudio Cloud is a _game changer_.
 But, while cloud-based products get rid of the need to deal with software installations and general [command line bullshittery](http://www.pgbovine.net/command-line-bullshittery.htm), you're at the mercy of the application.
 When RStudio Cloud is down, it's _down_.
 There's no getting around it.
 This happens less and less over time as the product gains stability, but early on, this was a pain point.